renhangqi/FATE/python/fate_test/README.rst

        fate_test suite -i <path1 contains *testsuite.json | *benchmark.json> -nh 10000 --split-host

-    will generate dataset in testsuites *path1*; 10000 entries will be divided equally among all host data sets
+    will generate dataset in testsuites *path1*; 10000 entries will be divided equally among all host data sets in each testsuite

 13. upload-data